The Find-a-spider Guide

 species during droughts.

-From a taxonomic (i.e. classification) point of view it needs to be mentioned here that at the present time many spider experts around the world are
+Spider classification changes: From a taxonomic (i.e. classification) point of view it is important for you to understand that at the present time the world's spider

-does this mean for people who are not expert arachnologists but still like to refer to individual spiders by their correct scientific names?
+So what does this mean for you?
+Maybe you are someone who is not an expert arachnologist but would still like to be able to call individual spiders by their correct

-thing it means is that it is unwise to totally trust any printed book about spiders that was published more than a decade or two ago because many of the names used
+scientific names.
+If so then you need to understand that it is unwise to totally trust any printed book about spiders, especially one that was published more than a decade or two ago because many of the names

-in older spider books will no longer be valid.
-The sad reality is that any printed spider book or published research paper could easily contain taxonomic errors almost from the day it first
+such books contain will no longer be valid.
+The sad reality is that any printed spider book or published research paper could easily contain taxonomic errors almost from the day it

-becomes available and even websites such as this one will include at least a taxonomic few errors.
+first enters circulation and even websites such as this one will inevitably include at least a few taxonomic errors.
 Fortunately, newer publications and good spider websites will

 often indicate older names that have been assigned to particular species along with the currently approved one.
 The presently accepted final arbiter of the

-correct scientific name and family for each spider species is the World Spider Catalog but you many discover that some apparent
+correct scientific name and family for each spider species is the World Spider Catalog but this is a massive task so the people who

 Email Ron Atkinson for more information.